Updated on 2024-08-30 GMT+08:00

 To publish an API or a group of APIs, do as follows:

-If you want to use DataArts DataService, you must perform the operations in Buying an Exclusive DataArts DataService Instance.
+If you want to use DataArts DataService, you must buy a DataArts DataService Exclusive cluster.

-You can generate and register APIs.
-An API can be generated in the wizard mode or script mode.
+You can generate an API.
+An API can be generated using configuration or a script/MyBatis.

 Debug the created API on the management console to check whether it runs properly.